Hypo Hounds is an owner-based Diabetic Alert Assistance Dog Programme

 Training pet dogs to develop life-saving skills

-The Hypo Hounds training programme is for dog owners with brittle Type 1 diabetes.
+The Hypo Hounds training programme is for dog owners with Type 1 Diabetes who have little to no awareness of their blood sugars dropping or rising too high.

 Reducing the need for hospital admissions